Influence of penetration depth on jets on giant planets: equatorial jet direction, jet numbers, and jet energy fraction: Conclusion and discussion

-When the jet penetration depth is deep, a prograde jet forms at the equator to compensate the negative PV gradient outside the tangent cylinder.
-When the jet penetration depth is shallow, a retrograde jet forms as the equatorial PV gradient becomes positive.
-For Jupiter and Saturn, the estimated jet penetration depths are approximately 3000~km \cite{kaspi2018jupiter,cao2023strong} and 8000~km \cite{galanti2019saturn}, respectively, which implies that the planetary $\beta$ is negative within $15^\circ$N/S and $31^\circ$N/S on these two planets.
-PV homogenization within these latitudinal bands would favor a prograde equatorial jet, consistent with observations.
-This equatorial jet outside the tangent cylinder is also stronger than the higher-latitude jets due to the lack of damping (Fig.~\ref{fig:direction}b), also consistent with observations (Fig.~\ref{fig:u-observation}a).
-For Uranus and Neptune, the jet penetration depths are less well constrained \cite{kaspi2013atmospheric}.
-However, their observed retrograde equatorial jets appear incompatible with a deep geometry and low Rossby number \cite{aurnou2007effects}, instead aligning more closely with a shallow geometry scenario, suggesting the presence of a stratified layer or Ohmic dissipation layer near their surfaces \cite{wulff2022zonal,wulff2024effects,christensen2024quenching}.
-In a shallow system, the positive-definite $\beta$ would drive a retrograde equatorial jet through PV homogenization.
-Also, the absence of a region outside the tangent cylinder would prevent the shallow system from forming an excessively strong equatorial jet relative to the high-latitude jets (Fig.~\ref{fig:direction}c).
+This result provides insight into the interior structure of the giant planets.
+On Jupiter and Saturn, the equatorial jet widths are comparable to the penetration depths ($L_{Rh,eq}/D\sim 1$, Table~\ref{tab:planet_parameter}), indicating a dynamically deep regime that favors prograde equatorial jets, consistent with observations.
+This equatorial jet outside the TC is also stronger than the jets formed at higher latitudes due to the lack of damping (Fig.~\ref{fig:direction}b), also consistent with observations (Fig.~\ref{fig:u-observation}a).
+For Uranus and Neptune, although the estimates of the jet penetration depth remain uncertain, their observed retrograde equatorial jets appear incompatible with a deep geometry and low convective Rossby number, instead aligning more closely with a shallow geometry scenario ($L_{Rh,eq}/D \gg 1$, Table~\ref{tab:planet_parameter}), suggesting the presence of either an Ohmic dissipation layer or a stably stratified layer near the surface \citep{wulff2022zonal,wulff2024effects,christensen2024quenching}.
+In a shallow system, a retrograde equatorial jet forms, and the absence of a region outside the TC would prevent the shallow system from forming an excessively strong equatorial jet relative to the high-latitude jets (Fig.~\ref{fig:direction}c).
 Both features are consistent with observations (Fig.~\ref{fig:u-observation}b).